gencat/participa/README.md

 There are two rake tasks available to interact with this data:

-- `rake socrata:export` to export the data to a file
+- `rake socrata:export` to **export** the data to a file
-- `rake socrata:publish` to update the remote Socrata dataset
+- `rake socrata:publish` to **update** the remote Socrata dataset

-These tasks use the following module and class:

-- `Socrata` found at `lib/`
-- `Decidim::ParticipatoryProcesses::ParticipatoryProcessSerializer` found at `decidim-process-extended/app/serializers/`
+The logic of these rake tasks has been extracted to a `Module` in `lib/socrata.rb`, and `ParticipatoryProcessSerializer`, located at `decidim-process-extended/app/serializers/decidim/participatory_processes`, is the `Class` responsible for transforming the objects into data for the Socrata dataset.